manang/internet-drafts/draft-irtf-icnrg-mapme.md

 The full MAP-Me approach consists in the combination of Updates and Notifications through a heuristic allowing the producer or its PoA to select which type of packet to send.
-One such heuristic consist in sending a IN immediately adter an attachment and a IU at most every Tu seconds, which allows to reduce signaling overhead during periods of high-mobility.
-The Tu parameter allows to tune the timescale at which Updates occur, and lead to a tradeoff between signaling and discovery overheads {{MAPME}}.
+One such heuristic consist in sending a IN immediately after an attachment and a IU at most every Tu seconds, which allows to reduce signaling overhead during periods of high-mobility.
+The Tu parameter allows to tune the timescale at which Updates occur, and lead to a trade-off between signaling and discovery overheads {{MAPME}}.
 The definition of heuristics is out of scope for the present draft.